EFL League One play-offs: Prize

 The financial value of winning the EFL League One play-off is derived from the additional remuneration clubs receive in the Championship.
 As of 2018 clubs in the third tier receive around £1.4 million, comprising a "basic award" and a "solidarity" payment, the latter of which is funded by the Premier League.
 In the second tier, the total funding rises to a total of around £7 million, a fivefold increase in revenue.
 The winners of the final receive a trophy.

 Winners and semi-finalists

 Records

-Seven clubs have secured promotion from the third tier of English football through the play-off final twice, Walsall becoming the first to do so in 2001 and most recently Blackpool who beat Lincoln City in the 2021 final.
+Eight clubs have secured promotion from the third tier of English football through the play-off final twice, Walsall becoming the first to do so in 2001 and most recently Sheffield Wednesday who beat Barnsley in the 2023 final.
 Brentford have failed to be promoted via the play-offs on seven occasions.
 Along with Bristol City, they have lost in the final three times.